fei-heng/COVAIL_reporting/README.md

-# Code Repository for Manuscript #5: Sequence Distance-Specific Neutralization Titer Correlates of COVID-19 in the COVAIL Trial
+# Code Repository for Heng et al. manuscript "Impact of SARS-CoV-2 genetic and antigenic heterogeneity on the neutralizing antibody titer correlate of risk in the COVAIL trial"

 ---